christian-oleary/AutoML-Python-Benchmark/README.md

 Replace pip with pip3 if not using Windows.

+Note: cuDF is supported only on Linux, and with Python versions 3.9 and later.

 Auto-PyTorch requires Linux.
 PyCaret and EvalML may conflict.
 Other conflicts are to be expected if you try to install every library.

 ```bash